deepskies/DeepDiagnostics/README.md

 #### Adding to the package
 If you wish to add the addition to the package to run using the CLI package, a few things need to be done.
+For this example, we will add a new metric, but an identicial workflow takes place for plots, just modifying the `plots` submodule instead of `metrics`.

 1. Add the name and mapping to the submodule `__init__.py`.